nyaosorg/nyagos/Doc/07-LuaFunctions_en.md

 Returns the choice which user select with cursor-keys

+### `nyagos.complete_for["COMMAND"] = function(args) ... end`

+This is the tiny hook for completion per command.

+The function is called when the first word is `COMMAND` and `args` is set the array contains the words which exist before the cursor.

+Sample: go's sub command completion

+    nyagos.complete_for.go = function(args)
+        if #args == 2 then
+            return {
+                "build", "clean", "doc", "env", "fix", "fmt", "generate", "get", "install", "list", "mod", "run", "test", "tool", "version", "vet"
+            }
+        end
+        return nil
+    end

+The function can return not matching words. `nyagos.exe` removes them.
+When nil is returned, `nyagos.exe` completes the word as a filename.

 ### `nyagos.completion_hook = function(c) ... end`

 This is the Hook for completion.
 It should be assigned a function.